palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 #### 2.3.1.
 In case not using a Camera from TurtleBot3: Waffle Pi

-*When working with the camera from other than this system*, to update the yaml file above, the parameters can be found by following the section [1.3.3.
-Calibrate the camera](#133-calibrate-the-camera), and shell commands below:
+*When working with the camera from other than this system*, to update the yaml file above, follow the section [3.3.
+Calibrate the camera](#33-calibrate-the-camera), and shell commands below:

 Camera fps to update `Camera.fps:`: